-The real struggle to-day in India is not between Hindu and Muslim cultures, but between these and the conquering scientific culture of modern civilization.
+The real struggle to-day in India is not between Hindu and Muslim cultures, but between these and the conquering scientific culture of modern civilization.1

 Now, two types of cultures, with vastly different ideologies and values have come face to face in India and are engaged in a deadly combat.
-India, with her rural, agricultural, handicraft culture, with an integrated view of life, with its emphasis on indefinable, qualitative values, on individual uniqueness. on dharma, on self-imposed poverty, on social synthesis, on a subjective, broad-based nationalism, on man and machinery of the government, on a life of religious experience and unfoldment, on power through repose, is confronted by a culture that stands for machine and science, for an urbanised, industrialised order, for analytical view of life with its emphasis on neuroses and complexes, for mass production, for quantitative values, for struggle for existence and survival of the fittest, for accumulation of wealth and economic impearrogant nationalism, for assertive, for rialism. democracy and dictatorship, for religion of scientific humanism and rationalism.
-India has sought the vision of the whole, not of the parts : she has been interested in living, not merely in the means of livelihood.
-She has combined philosophic contemplation with action ; she has stood for beauty and dignity, not mere utility.
-But, to-day, the culture of machine and science has taken a firm grip of India and is slowly seeping into her soul.
+India, with her rural, agricultural, handicraft culture, with an integrated view of life, with its emphasis on indefinable, qualitative values, on individual uniqueness, on dharma, on self-imposed poverty, on social synthesis, on a subjective, broad-based nationalism, on man and machinery of the government, on a life of religious experience and unfoldment, on power through repose, is confronted by a culture that stands for machine and science, for an urbanised, industrialised order, for analytical view of life with its emphasis on neuroses and complexes, for mass production, for quantitative values, for struggle for existence and survival of the fittest, for accumulation of wealth and economic imperialism, for assertive, arrogant nationalism, for democracy and dictatorship, for religion of scientific humanism and rationalism.
+India has sought the vision of the whole, not of the parts; she has been interested in living, not merely in the means of liveli-She has combined philosophic contemplation with action; she has stood for beauty and dignity, not mere utility.
+But, to-day, the culture of machine and ia Gan Lead science has taken a firm grip of India and is slowly seeping into her soul.2

-1. Nehru, Pandit Jawaharlal, Autobiography, p.
+^{1.} Nehru, Pandit Jawaharlal, Autobiography, p.
 470, 1934.

-There are to-day disturbing signs of the gradual disintegration of our culture, which is the synthetic outcome of the contributions of various races, religions and communities which have made India their home.
+There are to-day disturbing signs of the gradual disintegration of our culture, which is the synthetic outcome of the contributions of various races, religions and communities which have made India their home.3

 We are living in a harassed world.
 The second World War has ended, the third is in the offing.
 It looks as though humanity has resolved to continue to be racked by the strain of strife and conflict, to be battered and broken, with no desire for a normal, human life.
-Notwithstanding long-drawn Conferences of Foreign Ministers of the Big Four or Five and the Peace Conference, Europe is likely to be broken up into two blocks. the Eastern and the Western; Churchill's plea for a United States of Europe has attracted little attention.
+Notwithstanding long-drawn Conferences of Foreign Ministers of the Big Four or Five and the Peace Conference, Europe is likely to be broken up into two blocks, the Eastern and the Western; Churchill's plea for a United States of Europe has attracted little attention.
 The Balkans, Trieste, the Italian Colonies, the control of Dardanelles, civil wars in Greece, Portugal and Spain are some of the problems that baffle peace makers in Europe.
 Hopes of a treaty between Egypt and Britain keep fluctuating.
-There is no agreement over Palestine between the Arabs, the Jews, the British Government, the American Secretary of State and the President !
+There is no agreement over Palestine between the Arabs, the Jews, the British Government, the American Secretary of State and the President!
 Persia is in the process of being broken up by the Big Powers.
-Afghanistan is said to be flirting with the U.S. India and Burma have interim governments, S. R. preparatory to complete independence, with governments responsible to the people.
-Siam was saved by intervention of U.S.A.
-The British Government has re-established its imperial control over the Malava Settlements, aided the Dutch to do the same in the East Indies and the French in Anam, Indo-China and Cambodia, while the American imperialism has sprawled out into the Pacific.
-Russia is said to have extended her influence to ten new nations in Europe and Asia, while America has extended hers and her troops to fifty-six new countries and islands.
-Africa, the Dark Continent, is beginning to understand the reason of its "darkness," while in the American Continent, the U.S.A. has adopted "Good Neighbour" policy as the main plank of its foreign policy programme.
-Over these explosive tendencies shines the atom bomb, which with all the terror of its appalling destructiveness, seems to stay the hand of humanity in self-destruction.
-The hope that a new world will emerge in which man will no longer be an outcaste or a stranger, but a fellow-pilgrim with all that lives, has been more or less abandoned, and it is not improbable that mankind may pass once again into the long, unending night of barbarism, hammered and hardened into its present mood of ruthlessness and destruction, cruelty and sadism, by the mechanical frankenstein that it has created.
-Whether man will sink lower than the beast or whether he will turn his hand, head and heart to the gentler arts of a wholesome, human life, with the whole world as one cooperative, interdependent unit, is the problem.
+Afghanistan is said to be flirting with the U.S. S. R. India and Burma have interim governments, preparatory to complete independence, with governments responsible to the people.
+Siam was saved by interven-

-2. Motwani, Kewal, "Sociology," University of Madras Journal, July, 1939, pp. 189-190.
+^{2.} Motwani, Kewal, "Sociology," University of Madras Journal, July, 1939, pp. 189-190.

-3. Radhakrishnan, Sir, S., Convocation Address, Patna University, November 29, 1940, p.
+^{3.} Radhakrishnan, Sir, S., Convocation Address, Patna University, November 29, 1940, p.
 4.